inji/inji-openid4vp-ios-swift/README.md

 ###### Exception Handling Enhancement

 - The library has been enhanced to handle exceptions more gracefully.
-Library is throwing `OpenID4VPException` now which gives both Error Code and Message to the consumer app.
+Library is throwing `OpenID4VPException` now which gives both Error Code, Message and optional state to the consumer app.
+The `state` value is extracted from the authorization request and is included in the error response only if it is present and non-empty.
 This allows the consumer app to handle exceptions more effectively and provide better user experience.

 ## Architecture decisions